Skip to content

 The weather beach

 The correct beach is sometimes the one protected from that day's wind.
-Crete rewards travelers who choose by conditions rather than reputation.
+Crete rewards travelers who choose by conditions first.

 The interval beach